 Thank you for taking criticism from disgruntled and angry members with grace and dignity.
 Always putting a smile on your face even when members disagreed with you or treated you unfairly.
 You kept your cool when you were being belittled and publicly scrutinized without any cause.
 It takes a true, honorable man to do that.

-Thank you to your wives who set the example of what it means to be a true Christian.
+Thank you to your wife who set the example of what it means to be a true Christian.
 You women sacrificed so much and never asked for recognition even though you worked just as hard or sometimes even more than your counterparts.
 You always found ways to serve the ward even though you and your husband rarely ever had time to yourselves.

 For me specifically, thank you for listening to me tell you my doubts and fears and concerns about the gospel, about my future, about my schooling, and about my health struggles.
 There were times in my life I wanted to abandon God and leave the church I grew up in, but because of you and your close association with the spirit, you knew when I needed help and you lifted me up, so I stayed.
 I won’t be able to repay you for your nuggets of wisdom, your listening ear, or for your meekness in your every day interactions.